AlexLBaker/LaTeX-Business-Card/README.md

 # LaTeX-Business-Card

-Thanks for checking out this project, I hope you find it useful for your endeavors.
+Thanks for checking out this project, I appreciate you, and I hope it's what you needed!

-Best of luck,
+Best regards and wishes,

 Alexander Baker.